 Lab-created diamonds are significantly cheaper than natural diamonds, so when you’re shopping for a lab diamond, make sure the price reflects this.

 As an example, here’s a beautiful 2.15 Carat Lab-Created Round Diamond from James Allen, which costs $7,660.
 If we were to take a natural diamond with the same grades like this one also from James Allen, from the same retailer, you can expect to pay 2-3x as much for the natural diamond ($22,230).

 Whether this makes lab-created diamonds a better choice economically is up for discussion.
 While the price is significantly lower for a lab diamond, compared to a natural diamond, they are also much less rare and have virtually no resale value.

 Opting for a lab diamond or a natural one is a personal choice.
 In any case, make sure you understand that the price of a lab diamond should be much less than that of a natural one with the same grades.

 As with a natural diamond, you’re generally going to want a diamond that appears colorless to the naked eye.
-There is not as big a difference in price from one grade to the next with lab diamonds, though, so you can afford to go with a higher grade in color than if you’re shopping for a natural diamond.
+There is not as big a difference in price from one grade to the next with lab diamonds, though, so you can afford to go with a higher grade on the diamond color scale than if you’re shopping for a natural diamond.

 When assessing clarity for lab-created diamonds, you want to choose a grade that is eye-clean.
 This means the diamond has no inclusions or blemishes that are noticeable to the naked eye.
 This doesn’t mean you need to get the highest grade in clarity.
 For most diamonds, VS2 or above in clarity will be eye-clean.
 There may be inclusions noticeable under strong magnification, but they will not affect the everyday beauty of your diamond.

 You can save a bit by settling for a grade that is clean to the naked eye, and not overpaying for grades that don’t give a noticeable difference in appearance.
 For example, this VS2 clarity radiant diamond from James Allen doesn’t have any obvious difference in appearance to a similarly graded VS1 diamond.